 Then with that plan ready, you can start focusing on productivity.
 You can start pushing forward in the right direction.
-Because productivity is a combination of speed and accuracy.
+In other words, see productivity as a combination of speed and accuracy.
 It’s being effective AND efficient with your time.

 When you know where you want to go and have a productivity system to get you there, you can start making huge progress towards your ideal life.

 Take little steps each day and you will eventually create a mountain of progress to show for it.
 Plus, when it comes to your goals, the only deadlines are the ones you set for yourself.
 So be patient and put one foot in front of the other, each and every day.

 Push yourself by overcoming adversity and continue to grow for the better.
 Because by consistently working on your productivity and time management skills, you will be able to create an amazing life for yourself.

 With that, let’s jump into our list of the 12 habits of highly productive people.

 1. How to be productive – Stop multitasking

 Wondering how to be productive in life?
 Start with this – put an end to multitasking.

-You may be fine multitasking on low-level tasks (ex. chores, laundry, etc.), but when it comes to your higher-level big-picture goals you need to single-task.
+You may get by with multitasking on low-level tasks (ex. chores, laundry, etc.), but when it comes to your higher-level big-picture goals you need to single-task.

 This is one of my favorite time management strategies because it is so easy to implement: